bluechen8/bluechen8.github.io/_pages/about.md

 ---

 Hello :)
-My name is Boru(blue) Chen ["陈博儒"].
+My name is Boru Chen ["陈博儒"].
 I am a Ph.D. student at the University of Illinois at Urbana-Champaign, working with [Professor Christopher Fletcher](http://cwfletcher.net/).
 I have broad interests in computer security.
 For now, my work concentrates on micro-architecture vulnerabilities.

 Before coming to the corn fields, I received a B.E. degree in Automation from Zhejiang University, China.